UrszulaCzerwinska/urszulaczerwinska/README.md

 I am an experienced data scientist and deep learning engineer with a Ph.D. in Data Science applied to Health Sciences, specializing in applying advanced AI and machine learning algorithms across healthcare, legal, and e-commerce industries.
 Recently trained in Generative AI and Large Language Models (LLMs).

 ---

-> I am looking for a challenging role where I can use my skills and passion to make a meaningful impact in any industry that utilizes AI.
-My ideal opportunity would allow me to:
+## What I am looking for professionally

+> A challenging role where I can use my skills and passion to make a meaningful impact in any industry that utilizes AI.
+>
+> My ideal opportunity would allow me to:
 >  * Work on cutting-edge deep learning projects.
 >  * Work with research on SOTA Deep Learning.
 >  * Collaborate with talented individuals.